 Those practicing magic arts are "blackening their hearts" and darkening the hearts of others.
 In fact Paul in his letter to Rome said:

 Romans 1:18-21: "For the wrath of Elohim from heaven is revealed against all the iniquity and wickedness of men who hold the truth in iniquity.
 Because a knowledge of Elohim is manifest in them; for Elohim has manifested it in them.
 For, from the foundations of the world, the hidden things of Elohim are seen by the mind in the things he created even his eternal power and divinity, so that they might be without excuse.
 Because they knew Elohim and did not glorify him and give thanks to him as Elohim, but became vain in their imaginings and their unwise heart was darkened."
 (AENT)

 Return now to those "wide-eyed" children at the family dinner.
-The “magician” beamed with pride as he completed his tricks and indeed it presented the impression he had some “power” the children did not have.
+The ???magician??? beamed with pride as he completed his tricks and indeed it presented the impression he had some ???power??? the children did not have.
 So who was glorified?
 Did the children grow closer to God?
-Did the “magician” explain that what they just saw was false and misleading and that the glory they gave him should instead be given to God?
-Even if he did, would the children really understand that their wide-eyes had been deceived and that they had been tricked into glorifying the magician?
-No – each of them were amazed, and each wanted to learn to perform the tricks themselves.
-The result was this: Each child present, witnessing the “magic”, was taken ever so slightly further from God.
+Did the ???magician??? explain that what they just saw was false and misleading and that the glory they gave him should instead be given to God?
+Of course not.
+Even if he did, would the children really understand that their wide-eyes had been deceived and that they had been tricked into admiring the magician?
+No ??? each of them were amazed, and each wanted to learn to perform the tricks themselves.
+The result was this: Each child present, witnessing the ???magic???, was taken ever so slightly further from God, reveling in this "exciting" worldly thing.
 This is what darkening of the heart means.
 Magic darkens hearts.